fourtf/nmpopup/README.md

 # About nm-popup

 This is a small gui utility to make switching wifi networks a bit more comfortable.
-It currently requires `nm-cli` in your path to get a list of networks and connect to them.
+It currently requires `nmcli` in your path to get a list of networks and connect to them.

 ![screenshot](./misc/screenshot001.png)